google/trillian-examples/sumdbaudit/README.md

 [Claims](https://github.com/google/trillian/blob/master/docs/claimantmodel/).
 The Claims checked by this clone & audit tool are:
  * SumDB Checkpoints/STHs properly commit to all of the data in the Log
- * Committed entries are never modified
- * The Log is append-only
+ * Committed entries are never modified; the Log is append-only
  * Each `module@version` appears at most once

 In addition to verifying the above Claims, the tool populates a SQLite database